Science policy: By country

 Most developed countries usually have a specific national body overseeing national science (including technology and innovation) policy.
 Many developing countries follow the same fashion.
 Many governments of developed countries provide considerable funds (primarily to universities) for scientific research (in fields such as physics and geology) as well as social science research (in fields such as economics and history).
 Much of this is not intended to provide concrete results that may be commercialisable, although research in scientific fields may lead to results that have such potential.
 Most university research is aimed at gaining publication in peer reviewed academic journals.

 A funding body is an organisation that provides research funding in the form of research grants or scholarships.
 Research councils are funding bodies that are government-funded agencies engaged in the support of research in different disciplines and postgraduate funding.
 Funding from research councils is typically competitive.
 As a general rule, more funding is available in science and engineering disciplines than in the arts and social sciences.

 Australia

 In Australia, the two main research councils are the Australian Research Council and the National Health and Medical Research Council.

 Canada

 In Canada, the three main research councils ("Tri-Council") are the Social Sciences and Humanities Research Council (SSHRC) the Natural Sciences and Engineering Research Council (NSERC) and the Canadian Institutes of Health Research (CIHR).
-Additional research funding agencies include the Canada Foundation for Innovation, Genome Canada, Sustainable Development Technology Canada and several Tri-Council supported Networks of Centres of Excellence.
+Additional research funding agencies include the Canada Foundation for Innovation, Genome Canada, Sustainable Development Technology Canada, Mitacs and several Tri-Council supported Networks of Centres of Excellence.